-A similar approach works with the other sources of news.
+A similar approach works with other sources of news.
 Honestly answer the question: “Do I really need this information or just try to fill the inner emptiness with the information noise?”

 The next problem with the e-mail is spam letters.
-If you encounter them frequently – it’s recommended to get a separate mailbox, never mentioned in the public domain and known only to the key colleagues, leadership etc. Even when you are engaged in an important task, the signal “You have a new email” immediately alarms your brain.
+If you encounter them frequently – it’s recommended to get a separate mailbox, never mentioned in the public domain and known only to the key colleagues, leadership, etc. Even when you are engaged in an important task, the signal “You have a new email” immediately alarms your brain.
 You set everything aside and a new letter, of course, is not as important as it seemed to be.

 Disable notifications of new emails and make automatic update more rare, check it only about 3-4 times a day.
-It’s better to do it in a certain time well-known to your colleagues, for example, the last half hour before lunch and before the end of the working day.
+It’s better to do it at a certain time well-known to your colleagues, for example, the last half hour before lunch and before the end of the working day.

 Sometimes you need to check email more often, for example, if your head frequently sends emails with urgent tasks during the day.
 But even in such cases updating the email once an hour is enough.
 The question that can not wait an hour will be probably asked on the phone.